nrj/Cumulus/README.md

 # Change the default screenshot directory

 _This is optional._ By default OS X puts screenshots on your Desktop.
-But if you'd rather they go somewhere else then you can change the location in Terminal with the following commands:
+But if you'd rather they go somewhere else you can change the location in Terminal with following:

     $ mkdir -p ~/Pictures/Screenshots
     $ defaults write com.apple.screencapture location ~/Pictures/Screenshots